-Around 5000-3000 BC on the site of Bryn Celli Ddu a stone circle surrounded by a ditch and an earth embankment was created.
+Around 3000 BC on the site of Bryn Celli Ddu a stone circle surrounded by a ditch and an earth embankment was created (henge).
 Most likely, it held religious functions.
 In the middle of the archaeological research, the bone of a burnt human ear covered with a stone slab was discovered.
 Perhaps it was a form of sacrifice before the construction of the tomb.
 A stone decorated with spiral and wavy lines was discovered next to the pit with remains.
 Since stone circles are rare objects in Wales, and more common in England, it is assumed that the local community had to maintain long-distance contacts.

+Bryn Celli Ddu was situated on one of the numerous low hills in the region, in the Afon Braint River valley, on its western side.
 The earliest erected stone circle about 30 meters in diameter consisted of 14 stones arranged vertically, surrounded by a ditch and an earth rampart.
 The ditch was about 5 meters wide and 2 meters deep.
 From the north-east side there was probably an entrance in the form of a dike built from the earth.
 The center was probably in the form of an altar, there were found the remains of a human, burnt ear, covered with a stone.
 The second stone next to it had numerous wavy and spiral patterns.

 Today’s appearance of Bryn Celli Ddu, whose Celtic name means “the mound in the dark grove”, is the result of reconstruction works carried out in the 20th century.
 The mound is now much smaller, its original size is determined by the outer circle of stones.
 The mound does not completely close the burial chamber, therefore its back wall is open, allowing natural light to enter.
 Behind the rear wall of the chamber, in the place that once was located within the mound, there is a replica of Pattern Stone.
 Its original is currently in the National Museum of Wales.